A well-built fireplace with a roaring fire is all that we want to enjoy on a chilling winter evening.

 Using one or the other of these strategies, I always try to get my firewood for free if I can – because it saves me a lot on my bills every year.

-7 Easy Ways for Getting Cheap Firewood Near You
+7 Easy Ways to Getting Cheap Firewood Near You

 If you’re new to buying firewood, it’s essential to know that not all types of wood are suitable for burning.

 So, ensure that when you look for cheaper or freely accessible wood options, you get the hardwoods, such as oak, hickory, or ash.